MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureBlobUpdateInterval
-Removes the signature update interval.
+Indicates that the cmdlet removes the signature update interval.

 ```yaml
 Type: SwitchParameter